Babatunde Osotimehin: UNFPA appointment, 2010–2017

 He was reappointed to the position on 21 August 2014.

-Personal life, death
+Personal life and death

-Osotimehin died in Harrison, New York, a suburb of Manhattan, on 4 June 2017, aged 68 years.
-Colleagues at UNFPA have described him as " physically imposing and incredibly eloquent" and "not lack[ing] in self-confidence", respectively, and that "he was a visionary".
-It has been said that one of his strengths was his reliance on data and evidence.
+Osotimehin was married to Olufunke.
+They had five children and five grandchildren.

-Osotimehin is survived by his wife, Olufunke, five children and five grandchildren.
+He died in Harrison, New York, a suburb of Manhattan, on 4 June 2017, aged 68.
+Colleagues at UNFPA described his confidence, communication skills, and reliance on data and evidence.

-Memberships/Affiliations
+Memberships and affiliations

 Osotimehin was a member or affiliate of the following: